Jungle Pam Hardy: All you kneed to know about the iconic drag racing beauty

 The legendary drag racer died instantly, and it took responders a heartbreaking 45 minutes to extract his body from the mangled wreckage.

-”It was my called me and told me because she didn't want me to hear it on the news,” Pam told CompetitionPlusTV.
+”It was my mother called me and told me because she didn't want me to hear it on the news,” Pam told CompetitionPlusTV.

 The tragic accident sent shockwaves through the entire motorsports community.
 In the aftermath, Pam made the difficult decision to step back from drag racing, vowing never to work with another driver again.